-- Will be notified about how much vaccine will be received. - Must use all vaccine doses in the week received by rapidly deploying it to the eligible populations. - Must prioritize which of their own staff receives vaccination first. - Must prioritize vaccinating those who are administering the vaccine. - Must allocate vaccine for individuals who do not work at the facility. - May be required to schedule and accommodate other priority populations for vaccination within the facility.

-- Will be provided access to the Department's Countermeasure Data Management System (CDMS) tool upon request, to schedule vaccinations at times provided by the facility, however, use of CDMS is not mandatory. - All vaccine administered must be reported, using the New York State Immunization Information System (NYSIIS) or the Citywide Immunization Registry (CIR) in New York City, within 24 hours of administration. - Vaccine Administrators must also report additional information on all those vaccinated on a daily basis using the COVID-19 Vaccine Tracker.
+- Must use all vaccine doses in the week received by rapidly deploying it to the eligible populations. - Must prioritize which of their own staff receives vaccination first (if you are a new provider). - Must prioritize vaccinating those who are administering the vaccine (if you are a new provider). - May be required to schedule and accommodate other priority populations for vaccination within the facility. - All vaccine administered must be reported, using the New York State Immunization Information System (NYSIIS) or the Citywide Immunization Registry (CIR) in New York City, within 24 hours of administration. - Vaccine Administrators must also report additional information on all those vaccinated on a daily basis using the COVID-19 Vaccine Tracker.